The Legend of Lobo: Reception

 Bosley Crowther of The New York Times wrote that the narration "cheerily endows the wolf with a great deal more charm and character than is evidenced on the screen.
 However, to the youngsters, this may not be apparent at all."
 A review in Variety thought that the film "ranks as about the skimpiest and least effectual of Walt Disney's animal operettas ...
 Aside from a smattering of information such as the fact that wolves are monogamous critters, co-scenarists Algar and Dwight Hauser, working with a story by Ernest Thompson-Seton, have done an astonishingly half-hearted and unimaginative job of translating the legend into a film story."
-The Monthly Film Bulletin stated, "The photography, as always with these films, is admirable; particularly striking are shots of wolves crossing a perilous chasm."
+The Monthly Film Bulletin said that "the photography, as always with these films, is admirable; particularly striking are shots of wolves crossing a perilous chasm."